Nanomedicine – Nanoparticle Characterisation

-Our nanoparticle analyser solves the problem of measuring nanoparticle size and drug load and unloading using a bench top analytical instrument that is fast, accurate, easy to use and affordable to the general research community.
+All on a particle-by-particle basis, using a bench top analytical instrument that is fast, accurate, easy to use and affordable to the general research community.

 Our technology has also shown high-resolution size measurements (down to 5 nm) and can provide single nanoparticle sizing data similar to that obtained with TEM, but much faster and within native solutions, at a fraction of the TEM cost or complexity and with far less user training requirement.

-Laboratory demonstration instruments are currently available to perform proof-of-capability measurements on customer samples and our first production version of the nanoparticle analyser for nanomedicine applications is entering it’s final development stage and will be shipping in 2021.
+Laboratory demonstration instruments are currently available to perform proof-of-capability measurements on customer samples and our first production version of the nanoparticle analyser for nanomedicine applications is entering its final development stage and will be shipping in 2021.

-If you would like to receive updates including copies of our application and technical notes or are interested in having samples measured. please complete our contact request form.
+If you would like to receive updates including copies of our application and technical notes or are interested in having samples measured, please complete our contact request form.